decred/dcrdocs/docs/advanced/atomic-swap.md

 ## History of Atomic Swaps

 Tier Nolan is considered the inventor of atomic swaps.
 The concept of decentralized exchanges were widely discussed already in 2012.
-[The first atomic swap](https://blog.decred.org/2017/09/20/On-Chain-Atomic-Swaps/) happened between Decred and Litecoin on September 20, 2017.
+[The first atomic swap](https://blog.decred.org/2017/09/20/On-Chain-Atomic-Swaps/) that was published happened between Decred and Litecoin on September 20, 2017.

 ## Using Decred's atomicswap tool